Universidad de San Carlos de Guatemala

-However, their activities were interrupted after the Independence of Central America in 1821.
-At that time, each province of the former Captaincy General of Guatemala promoted the creation of a local university.
-The university remained as an institution in Guatemala, but it closed in 1829, after the conservative criollos were expelled from Central America, and in 1834 converted into the "Academy of Sciences".
-In 1840, with the comeback of the conservatives, it was turned into the "Pontifical University of San Carlos Borromeo" once again and even for a short period between 1918 and 1920, it was called "Estrada Cabrera University" in honor of the then president, lawyer Manuel Estrada Cabrera.
-After the Revolution of October 1944, the USAC managed to obtain total autonomy, but from 1954, with the resurgence of Catholic education and the establishment of private universities, an attrition process of the university began, which included constant nonpayment of the budget percentage that corresponds to the university by the Constitution and the persecution and assassination of student leaders and faculty members throughout the duration of the Guatemala Civil War (1960–1996).

 History

 First era: Royal and Pontifical University of San Carlos Borromeo

 The university tradition in Guatemala and Central America goes back to the 17th century, when the University of San Carlos was founded on 31 January 1676 by Royal Decree of Carlos II in the colonial capital of Santiago de los Caballeros de Guatemala.
 The Royal University of San Carlos became the third Royal College founded in Spanish America and it was consecrated by Pope Innocent XI on June 18, 1687.

 Colonization by the Spaniards implied a new formation of society, with its brand new civil and ecclesiastical institutions.
 As time went by, residents demanded a place in the royal institutions for their descendants, in return for the heroics of their ancestors during the battles of conquest.
 However, there were no schools to teach youth to become public servants.

 It was not until the second half of the 16th century that the first initiatives to found schools that covered more than religious indoctrination and reading and writing took place.
 The first bishop of Guatemala, Francisco Marroquín, requested the approval of the Spanish crown to set up a grammar class, in which Latin was to be taught, as it was the intellectual language of the time.
 This single fact has been the basis to perpetuate the myth that links bishop Marroquin to the early stages of the University of San Carlos.